ozalpozqur/altogic-auth-nuxt2/README.md

 ```

 ### Replacing pages/profile.vue with the following code:
-In this page, we will show the user's profile.
+In this page, we will show the user's profile, and We will use our sign-out api route.

+We will remove session and user infos from state and storage if signOut api return success.
+Then user will be redirected to login page.

+This page is protected.
+Before page loaded, We will check cookie.
+If there is token, and it's valid, we will sign in and fetch user, session information.
+If there is not or not valid, the user will be redirected to sign in page.
 ```vue
 <script>
 import Avatar from '~/components/Avatar';